-Civil Rights Center Monitors and enforces the Age Discrimination Act in programs and activities receiving federal financial assistance.
+Civil Rights Center - Monitors and enforces the Age Discrimination Act in programs and activities receiving federal financial assistance.

-Laws & Regulations on This Topic
+Laws on this Topic

-29 USC §621 Age Discrimination in Employment
+29 USC §621 - Age Discrimination in Employment

-29 USC §6101 Age Discrimination Act of 1975
+29 USC §6101 - Age Discrimination Act of 1975

-29 CFR Part 1626 Procedures.
+29 CFR 1626 - Procedures.
 Age Discrimination Act